flsoller/ff-hour-tracker/apps/frontend/README.md

 ### Description

 This is the projects frontend web package.
+The ui components leverage https://www.shadcn-vue.com/.

 ### Tests